Skip to content

 Automatic Packaging of Symbol Files

-Add Automatic Symbol File Packaging Script
+Adding Automatic Symbol File Packaging Script

-Script tool: cloudcare-react-native-mobile-cli
+Script Tool: cloudcare-react-native-mobile-cli

-For example: Place cloudcare-react-native-mobile-cli.tgz in the React Native project directory.
+For example: Place cloudcare-react-native-mobile-cli.tgz in the React Native project directory

 "devDependencies": {